 Traveling west from Sedona, take Highway 89A to Forest Road 525 and head north.
 The ruins are roughly six miles down a very bumpy road.
 Reservations are required.
 Near the parking lot is a small book store that is operated by the Arizona Natural History Association.

 The Ruins are just a short distance from Sedona AZ where you will find a wide selection of Sedona Hotels and Resorts.
-For longer stays consider vacation homes for rent in Sedona or Sedona bed and breakfast inns.
+For longer stays consider Sedona bed and breakfast inns.